carlosefr/vagrant-templates/README.md

   * Add the necessary steps to provision your application inside the VM, maybe removing some redundant things.
   * Just use them as a reference to write your own minimal environments with tweaked settings.

+These templates usually support "official" vagrant boxes, but some default to my own (mostly [bento](http://chef.github.io/bento/)-based) boxes at [app.vagrantup.com/carlosefr](https://app.vagrantup.com/carlosefr) for convenience (i.e. pre-installed guest additions).

 ## Dependencies

 You'll need [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
-Most templates require the `vagrant-vbguest` plugin installed (to share folders with the host) and som also require the `vagrant-reload` plugin (to allow the VM to be immediately rebooted after provisioning).
+Some templates require the `vagrant-vbguest` plugin installed (to share folders with the host) and may also require the `vagrant-reload` plugin (to allow the VM to be immediately rebooted after provisioning).

 ## Notes